-Since the quaint town of Grand Lake sits on the lake, there is plenty of shopping, dining & more right on the lake on the historic boardwalk and in town.
+Since the quaint town of Grand Lake sits adjacent to the lake, there is plenty of lakeside shopping, dining & more on the historic boardwalk and in town.

 Enjoy summer boating, swimming or sailing in pristine waters framed by a panorama of a quaint mountain town in Grand Lake.
 Boating is one of the most popular activities on Grand Lake, including skiboating, pontoon boating, pleasure boating, sailing and more.
 While rentals are available, there are also public access points if you have your own boat to lauch!
 Learn more about boating in Grand County.

 Fishing is also a popular Grand Lake pastime.
 With plenty of fish including rainbow trout, brown trout, brook trout, mackinaw, and kokanee salmon, you're sure to catch the big one!
 In addition to summer fishing, come back in the winter months to try your hand at ice fishing on the lake—there are even ice fishing contests in the area every year!